 - Research your area of travel, and know what to do in an emergency.
 Japan can experience earthquakes, typhoons, volcanic eruptions, and landslides.

-- Purchase travel medical insurance or travel insurance to protect your finances in case of a health or travel-related calamity.
+- Purchase travel medical insurance or international travel insurance to protect your finances in case of a health or travel-related calamity.